 Juicy, spiced, garlicky tomatoes, blistered and charred in a hot oven, then served over zingy chilled yoghurt – the contrast is epic!

-Mary teams lamb neck fillet with warming spices, apricots and chickpeas in this one-pot Moroccan dish – stock up on these ingredient staples to knock out a last-minute tagine midweek.
+Mary teams lamb neck fillet with warming spices, apricots and chickpeas in this one-pot Moroccan-inspired dish – stock up on these ingredient staples to knock out a last-minute tagine midweek.

 Root veg, sweet leeks and lentils provide the bulk of this epic vegetarian cottage pie, with porcini mushrooms, rosemary and a dollop of Marmite for extra depth of flavour, finished off with creamy mash topping.

 This tomato and gigante bean bake, packed with filling beans cooked in a tomato sauce and topped with plenty of melted cheese is insanely delicious and best served for a crowd with plenty of garlic bread to mop up the juices.

 Creamy, luxurious and comforting, this is the epitome of good French cooking – beautiful free-range chicken cooked in a cream and wine sauce with smoky dried morels.
 This is a taster of the rich, homely and flavour-packed French dishes that Rick showcases in Secret France.